 So, we took the Janos Hill Chairlift to the Elizabeth Lookout Tower.
-The leaves were changing, the air was cool, and the silence of the forest was a welcome respite after a busy week in Budapest.
+The leaves were changing, the air was cool, and the silence of the forest in the calm Buda hills was a welcome respite after a busy week in Budapest.

 The Janos Hill Chairlift is officially called Zugliget Libego and it leads not only to the Elizabeth Lookout Tower but also to a maze of hiking trails on Janos-hegy, the tallest hill in Buda.